apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

 Next, you need to make sure that Apollo knows that this delegate exists.
-In order to do that, you need to do a step that so far, the Apollo client has been doing for you under the hood: Instantiating the `HTTPNetworkTransport`, which is the default way of talking to your server.
+In order to do that, you need to do a step that so far, the Apollo client has been doing for you under the hood: Instantiating the `HTTPNetworkTransport`.

 In the primary declaration of `Network`, update your `lazy var` to create this transport and set the `Network` object as its delegate, then pass it through to the `ApolloClient`: